HCL-TECH-SOFTWARE/sample-react-script-application/README.md

 - [Script Application Section in the official HCL DX documentation](https://help.hcltechsw.com/digital-experience/8.5/script-portlet/script_portlet.html)
 - [HCL Webinar for the Script Application](https://register.gotowebinar.com/register/7426671489876419343)

+This sample uses dxclient to push the script application.
+For more information see the dxclient documentation [here](https://help.hcltechsw.com/digital-experience/9.5/containerization/dxclient.html) and  [here](https://help.hcltechsw.com/digital-experience/9.5/containerization/scriptapplications.html#scriptapplications__section_um4_jqg_w4b).
+For older CFs that do not include dxclient, see older [versions](https://github.com/HCL-TECH-SOFTWARE/sample-react-script-application/releases/tag/v1.0) Readme files of this project.

 Webpack is used to package the React components and create a build folder.
-The example uses Windows [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) to map the build folder to the Web Developer Dashboard.
-This would be the same approach on Linux or MacOS using [_ln_](https://man7.org/linux/man-pages/man1/ln.1.html) instead of [_mklink_](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/mklink).
+The example uses [dxclient](https://help.hcltechsw.com/digital-experience/9.5/containerization/dxclient.html) to deploy to the HCL DX 9.5 server (CF19 and later).
+(See older versions of this project to use Web Developer Toolkit if using versions prior to CF19)

 The project structure is as follows: